Use these functions to serialize an R object and write it

 For example, you may wish to write a data.frame

 to Box as a CSV file.
-Within box_write()
+Within box_write(), this is a

 two-step process: